TSPDiffuser: Diffusion Models as Learned Samplers for Traveling Salesperson Path Planning Problems: Experiments

 \subsection{Evaluation Setups}

-\paragraph{Evaluation Metric} For each environment, we calculated the \emph{success rate weighted by path length (SPL)}~\cite{anderson2018evaluation} $\frac{1}{100}\sum_{i=1}^{100} S_i\frac{\hat{l}_i}{\max (l_i, \hat{l}_i)}$ for 100 instances, where $S_i$ is the binary indicator that takes $S_i=1$ if the method found a solution path for the $i$-th instance and $S_i=0$ otherwise, and $l_i, \hat{l}_i$ are the lengths of the solution and ground-truth paths.
+\paragraph{Evaluation Metric} For each environment, we calculated the \emph{success rate weighted by path length (SPL)}~\cite{anderson2018evaluation} for 100 instances: $\frac{1}{100}\sum_{i=1}^{100} S_i\frac{\hat{l}_i}{\max (l_i, \hat{l}_i)}$.
+Here, $S_i$ is the binary indicator that takes $S_i=1$ if the method found a solution path for the $i$-th instance and $S_i=0$ otherwise, and $l_i, \hat{l}_i$ are the lengths of the solution and ground-truth paths.
+As such, SPL is used to evaluate both success rate and path optimality in a single metric.
 We evaluate the trend of SPL scores while changing hyper-parameters of a method that affect the trade-off between the solution quality and required computation times, such as the number of nodes for PRMs and that of generated paths $M$ for TSPDiffuser.
 All the evaluation procedures were run on the Intel\textregistered{} Xeon\textregistered{} CPU @ 2.20GHz.